ucb-rit/savio-singularity-mpi-example/README.md

 ## Building the container

+See our [general instructions for creating Singularity images for Savio](https://github.com/ucb-rit/savio-singularity-template) for various ways to build the container.

-This example builds a Docker image first and then creates the Singularity container from the Docker image.
+Here's one specific way that builds a Docker image first and then creates the Singularity container from the Docker image.

 ```
 # build image with configuration
-docker build -t paciorek/mpi  --build-arg SAVIO=1 .
+docker build -t mpi-example  --build-arg SAVIO=1 .

 # build singularity container
 # the following -m with spaces does not work, but PR is pending
 # -m "/global/scratch /global/home/users"
 docker run -v /var/run/docker.sock:/var/run/docker.sock \
-       -v /tmp/namespace/paciorek:/output --privileged -t --rm \
+       -v /tmp:/output --privileged -t --rm \
        singularityware/docker2singularity \
-       paciorek/mpi
+       mpi-example
 ```

 One could also create a Singularity .def file that bootstraps off a base Ubuntu Singularity or Docker container and then converts the various Docker RUN commands into Singularity %post commands.